Best Charities for Breast Cancer Research

 I decided to dig deeper and came up with a list.
-This list is based on Charity Watch and Charity Navigator's scores of the most highly rated.
+This list is based on Charity Navigator's scores of the most highly rated.
 Highly rated means they are fiscally responsible and the majority of monies received go to research and supporting local branches.
-There are some breast cancer/cancer charities on a local level that also score high, however I've only included ones that are nationwide for the purposes of this article.

 Of the few listed above, I know that many have a love-hate relationship with BCRF as it was founded by Evelyn Lauder, who coincidentally passed away from ovarian cancer but was a champion of women battling breast cancer.
 Many lament that Estee Lauder products have toxic chemicals in them that contribute to cancer and other illnesses.
 However, I think the brand and the charity are two separate entities, in my personal opinion.